 If you are planning on doing your diving course abroad, we highly recommend doing it through the Iboih Dive Centre.
 The instructors are great and the cost of the course is the best we have seen.
 It was much cheaper than doing it on the Thai islands.

 On our last day on Pulau Weh, we had some free time to explore and relax.
 We were both aching for some beach time.
 We had heard rumors of a secret beach and decided to set off and find it.
-A short scooter ride through the island, we found what we believed to be the start of the pathway that would lead us down to the beach.
-As we descended down the jungle-seranaded path, we saw it.
+After a short scooter ride through the island, we found what we believed to be the start of the pathway that would lead us down to the beach.
+As we descended down the jungle-serenaded path, we saw it.
 White sands.
-Crystal clear blue waters shimmering in our eyes.
+Crystal-clear blue waters shimmered in our eyes.
 Not one other soul on the beach.
 We had just arrived on our own private paradise beach.
 The sand was as soft as powder and the water was warm yet still refreshing.
 The beach was lined with tall jungle flora.
 We both agreed that this was by far the most beautiful tropical beach we had ever been on.

-After a month and 1 week of travelling through Indonesia, it was finally time to pack our bags and say goodbye.
+After a month and 1 week of traveling through Indonesia, it was finally time to pack our bags and say goodbye.
 Pulau Weh was definitely the perfect place to end our Indonesia chapter.
-We came, we saw, we conquered.
-Thanks Indonesia.
+We came, we saw, and we conquered.
+Thanks, Indonesia.
 We hope our paths cross again.